 Meet The Laymans

-Cole is a junior at Berklee College of Music in Boston, MA. where he is studying Music Therapy.
-In high school he was a member of the Tri-M Music Society and received the highest honor, being chosen for the district's all star jazz band.
-Cole is passionate about the blues, but has a diverse musical taste.
-He looks up to legends like Stevie Ray Vaughan, Joe Bonamassa, Derek Trucks, and many others.
-He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians that he has met through his participation in The International Blues Challenge over the past four years.
+Cole completed two years at Berklee College of Music while majoring in Music Therapy.
+He is continuing his education in Virginia.
+Cole gives private guitar lessons and performs live music weekly at Studio South.
+Cole also assists with the family business, Rhythmic Bliss, which facilitates community music-making through events like drum circles.
+Cole is passionate about the blues, but has diverse musical taste.
+He looks up to legends like Stevie Ray Vaughan, Joe Bonamassa, Derek Truck, and many others.
+He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians he has met through participating in the International Blues challenge over the last seven years.

-Logan is a freshman at Indiana University where she will be studying in both the School of Psychology and Jacob's School of Music to earn a degree in Music Therapy.
-In high school she played upright bass in performance band and is first chair in honors orchestra.
+Logan is a freshman at Indiana University where she is studying at both the School of Psychology and Jacob's School of Music, to earn a degree in Music Therapy.
+Logan performs in an acapella group called Crimson Cadence.
 Logan's musical influences include Tal Wilkenfeld, Bonnie Raitt, Janis Joplin, Victor Wooten, Grace Potter, and Esperanza Spalding, to name a few.

 Hamed Barbarji is a junior Trumpet Performance major at Virginia Commonwealth University.
 Currently a student of Rex Richardson and Bryan Strawley, Hamed has also studied classical and jazz trumpet with Chris Gekker, Taylor Barnett, David Vonderheide, and Paul Bhasin.
 In 2015, Hamed attended the Boston University Tanglewood Institute, studying under world–renowned trumpet soloist Terry Everson.
 In 2017, Hamed was a soloist with the Virginia Commonwealth University Symphony Orchestra, competed as a semi-finalist in the National Trumpet Competition in Denver, Colorado, performed at the Altria Theater in Richmond, Virginia, the Teatro Adolfo Mejia in Cartagena, Columbia, the MontreauxJazz Festival in Switzerland, and the Ponte Vecchio, Arno River, and the Pitti Palace in Florence, Italy.
 He was recently a soloist with the Universidad De Cartagena at the Teatro Pepe Vibes Campo in Santa Marta, Colombia.
 Hamed is the leader of the “Hamed Barbarji Quartet,” a jazz combo that plays regularly in the Richmond and Hampton Roads area and is a frequent sub with professional orchestras in Virginia, including the Williamsburg Symphony and the Richmond Symphony.
 This summer, he will continue to play with such groups, as well as play West Side Story at the Virginia Repertory Theatre in Richmond, VA and perform with his nationally-acclaimed blues band “In Layman Terms.”
 Hamed has been a member of ILT since 2015!